 - Then add jQuery and update the link in index.html to a local copy that you can download from the jQuery site.

 Upgrade Manually With Compass

 Note: You can install bower by running the following command:

 We use bower to keep Foundation assets up to date within your project.
 Here's how you can update your project:

 First, you need create a file named bower.json in the root of your Compass project.
 This should contain the following:

-Next you will run bower install.
+Next you will run bower update.

 Get started quickly and build faster with Foundation using Mixture.io.